Summary

-We've replaced our legacy API key system with Personal Access Tokens (PATs).
+Bonusly has replaced the legacy API key system with Personal Access Tokens (PATs).
 PATs are the single way to authenticate non-agentic integrations going forward, SCIM identity-provider sync, Digital Signage TVs, and direct calls to the Bonusly REST API all run on the same token type.

 Who can do this

-• Global admin — can mint a token with any scope.
+Global admin — can mint a token with any scope, including the `administer` scopes (finance, awards, company, user, etc.).

-• Tech admin — can mint tokens that read or write company data including user:administer for SCIM.
-Some scopes (finance:administer, awards:administer, etc.) are reserved for Global admins.
+Tech admin — can mint tokens that read or write company data, including `user:administer` for SCIM.
+The `finance:administer` and `awards:administer` scopes are reserved for Global admins.

 You can find your admin level under your profile menu.
-Regular users do not have access to the new API & Tokens page.
+The mint surface itself also differs:

 What's different from the old API keys